alibaba/arthas/arthas-tutorials-en/command/trace/trace.md

 Press `Q`{{execute T2}} or `Ctrl+C`{{}} to abort

-At Terminal 2 prints the results, indicating that a method has been enhanced: `Affect(class count: 1 , method count: 1)`{{}} , but no more results are printed.
+At terminal 2 prints the results, indicating that a method has been enhanced: `Affect(class count: 1 , method count: 1)`{{}} , but no more results are printed.

 At terminal 1, you can see that the trace result has increased by one layer: